google/timesketch/docs/developers/analyzer-development.md

 ### 2) Generate the necessary analyzer templates

-Alright, you got your development environment up, great!
 The first thing we are going to do is installing and running the l2t scaffolder to generate the necessary files.

 **Install the scaffolder**